-Dogfish with fennel, red bell peppers and tomatoes combined into a delicious stew.
+This dogfish recipe with fennel, red bell peppers and tomatoes is combined into a delicious stew.
 The addition of olives, oregano and basil will give it a definite Mediterranean twist.

 I love to experiment with new ingredients, so when I found fresh dogfish at my local fish monger I decided to give it a go.
 The result was a delicious Mediterranean flavoured fish stew with lots of veggies.
 I learned that dogfish, with its beautiful sweet flavour, is a very easy fish to prepare a flavourful meal with.
 Dogfish, also known as scyliorhinus canicula, is a small-spotted catshark or lesser-spotted dogfish and has no bones but only a skeleton of cartilage which makes it easy to cook and eat.
 The skin of the dogfish is very difficult to remove, which is why it is normally sold skinned.
 The dogfish has the appearance of an eel, but it in fact belongs to the shark species.